HL7NZ/nzf/input/pagecontent/data.md

 ### NZMT Descriptions

-Each medication always have a preferred term and a fully specified name description.
+Each medication has a preferred term and a fully specified name description.

 A description is a text expression related to a Concept ID.
 Each of these descriptions has a SNOMED CT description ID of its own, in addition to the SNOMED CT Concept ID to which it is related.
 The primary descriptions are the FullySpecifiedName and PreferredTerm but this table includes other variant Terms or names for a substance or product.
 There are number of types of descriptions including Label Names, Pharmac-specific names and Prescribing Terms (see 3.5.7 for more details).